hefloryd/mtb-example-uphy/README.md

 ----------------------------------------------------------------------
  Industrial Ethernet Demo
  Configure communication protocol using this shell.
 Usage:
-  'help'  - list of available commands.
+  'help'       - list of available commands
+  'help <cmd>' - show command details
   'about'      - for information on this application

- Built Sep 26 2024 at 12:07:04
+ Built Oct  8 2024 at 10:07:02
 ----------------------------------------------------------------------

-Autostart enabled - profinet
-Init network
-Application will hang until ethernet cable is inserted
-> Ethernet connection manager initialized.
-IP: Static
-MAC: 00:03:19:45:00:00 (default)
+Autostart disabled, start U-Phy using console command 'up_start'
 > help
 about                - about this application up_alarm             - up_alarm <add/remove> <slot_ix> <level> <error_type>